fsanche3/Social-Exoplanet-Archive-Front-End/README.md

 ## Social Exoplanet Archive: Front End

 ## Description
  This angular app was created to levarge [the Social Exoplanet Archive](https://github.com/fsanche3/Social-Exoplanet-Archive-Backend-API) and serve as its front end.
 For deployment, the app makes use of an AWS S3 bucket along with an AWS CI/CD Pipeline for automation.
-It also makes API calls to NASA's exoplanet archive to provide exoplanet table and feed.
+It also makes API calls to NASA's exoplanet archive to provide confirmed exoplanets table and feed.

 ## Tech Stack
 - [ ] Git